Magic bullet (medicine): Cultural reference

 A biographical film about Ehrlich titled Dr. Ehrlich's Magic Bullet was made in 1940 by Warner Bros.
-It was directed by William Dieterle and starring Edward G. Robinson.
+It was directed by William Dieterle and starred Edward G. Robinson.
 The US Public Health Service adopted an abridged version of the film as Magic Bullets for educational campaigns.

 Lowell Wood famously bought an IBM Stretch computer from Lawrence Livermore Laboratories, with the hope that it would enable him to "design starships and find a magic bullet for cancer".

 Critics of the Warren Commission's investigation of the John F. Kennedy assassination refer to the single-bullet theory as the "Magic Bullet Theory" for the counterintuitively complex and precise way a single bullet is proposed to have caused multiple injuries in Kennedy and Texas Governor John Connally.